 Designed for safety, the robot uses its sensors to detect when a worker is approached and stop automatically.

-Compared with industrial robots with fixed mark on the ground, Nextage can be easily moved from one place to another.
+Compared with industrial robots with a fixed mark on the ground, Nextage can be easily moved from one place to another.

-The brain of the robot is an ATOM N270 1.6GHz processor, it uses 1GB RAM memory, and run QNX operating system.
+The brain of the robot is an ATOM N270 1.6GHz processor, it uses 1GB RAM memory, and run the QNX operating system.

 02. Baxter